-Other: Applicants without A-level Music will be considered, provided they can show evidence of appropriate music performance and theory skills (such as Grade 7 or 8 Music Theory) and/or are studying appropriate qualifications.
-We also welcome applications from those who may have combinations of qualifications or other relevant work/life experience.
+Other: Applicants without A-level Music will be considered, provided they can show evidence of appropriate music performance and theory skills (such as Grade 6 Music Theory) and/or are studying appropriate qualifications.
+We also welcome applications from those who may have combinations of qualifications or other relevant work/ life experience.